jcolag/entropy-arbitrage/2022-09-04-social-record.md

 And every time I see someone talk about the idea, I have to wonder...do people---even people at Twtitter---understand what Twitter *does*?

 As you probably know, I don't like Twitter or any social media, so I don't really care what happens to the company.
-I *do* post to Twitter, as you know from the [Friday posts](/blog/tag/linkdump), and fully believe that you could probably do worse with your time than [follow me <i class="fab fa-twitter-square"></i>](https://twitter.com/jcolag) there.
+I *do* post to Twitter, as you know from the [Friday posts](/blog/tag/linkdump), and fully believe that you could probably do worse with your time than [follow me](https://twitter.com/jcolag) there.
 But regardless of my personal feelings and even regardless of what Twitter's managers might think at any given time, editing tweets makes no sense, because of the way that society *uses* Twitter.

 **Update**:  I no longer post to Twitter, so I can't really recommend following me there.
-Currently, you'll have the best luck [following me i class="fab fa-mastodon"></i> on Mastodon](https://mastodon.social/@jcolag/), instead.
+Currently, you'll have the best luck [following me on Mastodon](https://mastodon.social/@jcolag/), instead.

 ## Why People Care about Twitter